 We’ve all seen these posts.
 “Hi, friends!
 You HAVE to try this AMAZING new product!” (followed by tags of 96 people) Want to know a little secret?
 Facebook hates mass tagging and so do most Facebook users.

 Use tagging conservatively, if at all.
 And like tagging, adding users en masse to Facebook Groups is a huge no-no and will land you in Facebook Jail for sure.
-So avoid Facebook jail and be considerate with your posts and make sure to personally invite individuals to your groups.
+Avoid Facebook jail, be considerate with your posts and make sure to personally invite individuals to your groups.
 You’ll be glad you did!

 Not Having a Facebook Business Page

 You may think as a direct seller that you do not have a need for a Facebook Business Page.
 You may conduct all of your direct sales posts on your personal timeline and think this is okay.
 Unfortunately, it is not.
-It will only take one of your Facebook friends to label you as spam and you’ll be placed in a Facebook timeout.
+It will only take one of your Facebook friends to flag you as spam and you’ll be placed in a Facebook jail.

-When you sign up with Facebook, you agree to their Terms Of Service and one of the main points is that you agree not to use your personal timeline for business.
+When you sign up with Facebook, you agree to their Terms Of Service.
+One of the main points is that you agree not to use your personal timeline for business.
 So go now, set up your Facebook Business Page and come back here for the last tip!

 Sending Mass Private Messages